JaredJomar/Projects/TampermonkeyProjects/Github/README.md

 ---
 # GitHub Nav Enhancements

-Quick access to Repositories and Stars buttons directly in the GitHub navigation breadcrumbs, eliminating the need to open the user menu popup.
+Quick access to Home, Explorer, Repositories, and Stars buttons directly in the GitHub navigation breadcrumbs, eliminating the need to open the user menu popup.

 ## Features

 ### 🎯 Quick Navigation Buttons
-- Repositories button with repo icon directly in navigation
+- Home button with house icon for instant profile access
-- Stars button with star icon directly in navigation
+- Explorer button with external-link icon for discovery browsing
-- One-click access to your repositories and starred repos
+- Repositories and Stars buttons with native-style icons
-- No more opening popup menus
+- One-click access to common destinations without popup menus

 ### ⚡ Smart Integration
 - Intelligent username detection with priority system (header → meta tag fallback)